nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/8-stream-settings.md

 If the publisher specifies a frame rate, the actual frame rate of the video stream is set as the `frameRate` property of the Stream object, though the actual frame rate will vary based on changing network and system conditions.
 If you do not specify a frame rate when you call `OT.initPublisher`, this property is undefined.

-For sessions that use the OpenTok Media Router (sessions with the [media mode](/video/guides/create-session#the-opentok-media-router-and-media-modes) set to routed), lowering the frame rate proportionally reduces the maximum bandwidth the stream can use.
-However, in session with the [media mode](/video/guides/create-session#the-opentok-media-router-and-media-modes) set to relayed, lowering the frame rate does not reduce the stream's bandwidth.
+For sessions that use the Media Router (sessions with the [media mode](/video/guides/create-session#the-media-router-and-media-modes) set to routed), lowering the frame rate proportionally reduces the maximum bandwidth the stream can use.

+However, in session with the [media mode](/video/guides/create-session#the-media-router-and-media-modes) set to relayed, lowering the frame rate does not reduce the stream's bandwidth.

 You can also restrict the frame rate of a Subscriber's video stream.
-For more information, see [Restricting the frame rate of a subscribed stream](0/video/tutorials/subscribe-streams).
+For more information, see [subscribing streams](/video/tutorials/subscribe-streams).